averbraeck/gscg-design/doc/5-components/function-design.md

 ## 5.1.6.
 Content (message) types

-In the basic sequence diagram, we see the following content types (message types), alphabetically ordered:
+In the basic sequence diagrams, we see the following content types (message types), alphabetically ordered:

 | Content Type | From Actor &rarr; To Actor |
 | ------------ | -------------------------- |